junkpasts/bitburner/README.md

 6. e6 means scientific exponet format of numbers, where 125 is base value multiplied by 1 with 6 zeroes (1 000 000).
 125e6 = 125 000 000.
 125e2 = 125 00.
 12e1 = 120.
 7. Use search words such as REPCOST and MONEYCOST, faction names, augment names.
 You can edit by how much augments increase your stats and other aspects of the game.

 8. Dealer draws cards until hand is 21 , even when is 21. makes dealer always lose.
-Go to Volhaven -> Casino -> Blackjack 100M bet.
+Go to Aevum -> Casino -> Blackjack 100M bet.
 Just hit Start, then hit Stay.

  state.dealerHand,n=this.getTrueHandValue(t);for(;n<=16;)t=t.addCards <-original
  state.dealerHand,n=this.getTrueHandValue(t);for(;n<=21;)t=t.addCards <- hack